Piedmont walking tour itinerary

 You will be taken by private transfer from Turin to beautiful Alba, 95 kilometres south.
 The plan of the historic centre of Alba reflects its Roman origins (an orderly grid tucked behind defensive walls) while its narrow streets are decidedly medieval, complete with a five brick tower-houses that date from the 13th century.
 Your accommodation is in a traditional hotel (opened in 1866) in the historic centre of the town.

-You leave Alba heading south-west, passing the Ferrero chocolate factory (home of Nutella) and then follow an easy path along the left bank of the Tanaro River, before turning south and climbing up to a small hilltop village that is famous for its truffles and the ‘universita dei cani’: a school for truffle dogs that has been running since 1880 (a private truffle hunt and/or degustation of local products can be arranged) – a good place for lunch.
+You leave Alba heading south-west, passing the Ferrero chocolate factory (home of Nutella) and then follow an easy path along the left bank of the Tanaro River, before turning south and climbing up to a small hilltop village that is famous for its.
 The second half of the walk takes you through vineyards to another lovely hilltop town, with a ruined castle from where you have a breathtaking view south over all the Langhe hills.
-Your accommodation is in a grand home in the centre of the village that was once owned by the king of Italy.
-4 hrs 16 kms.
+4 hrs 14 kms.

 Today’s walk takes you through the heart of Barolo country following lanes that cut through the middle of the some of the finest and most famous vineyards in Italy such as ‘Cannubi’ and ‘Sori’, passing through the town of Barolo itself (where you can have lunch and visit one of the cantine and/or its Oenological Museum).
-After passing through more vineyards, you arrive at another charming hilltop town, which has also Roman origins but has retained a medieval aspect, with a maze of narrow lanes climbing the hill to the ruins of another castle.
-Your accommodation is in welcoming family-run 3-star hotel on the main piazza.
-3.5 hrs 14 kms.
+After passing through more vineyards, you arrive at another charming hilltop town.
+3.5 hrs 13 kms.

 The last walk of your visit takes you back to Alba.
-It loops around through more vineyards, passing a number of settlements, including the town of Barbaresco itself, before entering forest and following the banks of the Tanaro River along a trail that is dedicated to Beppe Fenoglio (1922 to 1963), another beloved local writer who fought the German occupation during World War II, immortalising his experiences in the posthumously published book Johnny the Partisan.
+It loops around through more vineyards, passing a number of settlements, including the town of Barbaresco itself, before entering forest and following the banks of the Tanaro River along a trail that is dedicated to Beppe Fenoglio (1922 to 1963), another beloved local writer who fought the German occupation during World War II.
 Your last night is spent in Alba.
 11.5 kms 3 hrs.

-After breakfast, you will be taken by private vehicle back to Turin, a 95 kilometres drive north.
+After breakfast, you will be taken by private vehicle back to Turin, 95 kilometres to the north.

 Interested in the 1.
 Northern Italy: Alba and the Langhe Hills, walking in Piedmont Self-Guided Walk?Don't miss out, places are limited.
 Make your booking now.
 Book Now › Make an Enquiry ›